 We would have loved to share the recipe with you but the book was published under a company that has actually been bought out and the new owners would not allow it.
 I assure you though that we will be working on our very own flour blend to publish on deglutenous in the very near future.

-We have used this recipe to make savoury scones and sticky date pudding from The Family Friendly Gluten-Free Cookbook but have also substituted it into our own family favourites in replacement of wheat flour and have seen nothing but delicious results, with little variation from the original recipe's end product.
+We have used this recipe to make savory scones and sticky date pudding from The Family Friendly Gluten-Free Cookbook but have also substituted it into our own family favorites in replacement of wheat flour and have seen nothing but delicious results, with little variation from the original recipe’s end product.